ipfs/kubo/README.md

     docker stop ipfs_host

 ### Troubleshooting

 If you have previously installed IPFS before and you are running into problems getting a newer version to work, try deleting (or backing up somewhere else) your IPFS config directory (~/.ipfs by default) and rerunning `ipfs init`.
 This will reinitialize the config file to its defaults and clear out the local datastore of any bad entries.

+Please direct general questions and help requests to our [forum](https://discuss.ipfs.io) or our IRC channel (freenode #ipfs).

-For any other problems, check the [issues list](https://github.com/ipfs/go-ipfs/issues) and if you dont see your problem there, either come talk to us on irc (freenode #ipfs) or file an issue of your own!
+If you believe you've found a bug, check the [issues list](https://github.com/ipfs/go-ipfs/issues) and, if you dont see your problem there, either come talk to us on IRC (freenode #ipfs) or file an issue of your own!

 ## Todo